SolomonFoskaay/Github-Tutorial-How-To-Use-Github-Like-A-Pro-Developer/Ep1.md

 ### QUESTION 1:
-What Is Git And Github
+What Is Git And Github?
 ### ANSWER:
 Git can be define as a version control system.
 This makes it possible and easier for developers to track thier code version as they make changes to it from time to time.